NexusMutual/docs/docs/developers/contracts/Claims.md

 ### What happens to my deposit?

-The deposit is returned once the claim is resolved.
-Call `retrieveDeposit` to collect it, separately from redeeming the payout.
+An accepted claim returns the deposit along with the payout.
+If the assessment ends in a draw, call `retrieveDeposit` to collect it.
+A denied claim keeps the deposit.

 ### How long do I have to redeem an accepted payout?